Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: II. Electronic Structure of La Ni O from LDA+FLEX

 A unit cell of bulk La$_{3}$Ni$_{2}$O$_{7}$ contains two Ni--O planes and is expected to have its orthorhombic structure with space group $Fmmm$ \cite {Greenblatt}.
 This is also true under applied pressure\cite{Nature-La3Ni2O7} .
 At 30 GPa, the theoretically deduced lattice parameters are given by: $ a=5.29\mathring{A},b=5.21\mathring{A},c=19.73\mathring{A}$.
 We perform our density functional electronic structure calculations \cite{DFT} using the full potential linear muffin--tin orbital method \cite{FPLMTO}.
 The self--energies for Ni 3d electrons, $\Sigma (\mathbf{k},\omega ),$ are evaluated on the 12x12x12 grid of $\mathbf{k}$--points and at the frequency range between -13.6 eV and +13.6 eV from the Fermi energy based on RPA--FLEX procedure described previously\cite{LDA+FLEX,Hg-FLEX}.
 We use the values of an on--site Hubbard interaction $U=3eV$ and $J=0.5eV$ as an input to the simulation similarly to Ref. \cite{Bilayer1}.

 Since the self--energy has both real and imaginary parts, the electronic states do no longer have infinite life times.
 We evaluate the poles of the single particle Green function, and the obtained $\text{Im}G(\mathbf{k} ,\omega )$ for La$_{3}$Ni$_{2}$O$_{7}$ is shown in Fig. \ref{FigBands}.
-The Fermi surface states mainly consist of Ni 3d$_{_{x^{2}-y^{2}}}$ and Ni-3d$ _{3z^{2}-r^{2}\text{ }}$orbital character.
-There is a small La based pocket seen around the $\Gamma $ point but it should be irrelevant for the superconducting behavior of La$_{3}$Ni$_{2}$O$_{7}$ .
-Most of the poles are seen as sharp resonances (plotted in black) in the function $\text{Im}G( \mathbf{k},\omega )$ that closely follows the LDA energy dispersions (plotted in red).
-However, the difference is seen in the behavior of the Ni 3d$_{_{x^{2}-y^{2}}}$ and Ni-3d$_{3z^{2}-r^{2}\text{ }}$states in the vicinity of the Fermi surface that acquire a strong damping at energies away from the Fermi level.
-As the primary effect of the self--energy is the renormalization of the electronic bandwidth, we found the electornic mass enhancement to be around 3.4 for Ni 3d$_{_{x^{2}-y^{2}}}$ and and 4.7 for Ni 3d$_{3z^{2}-r^{2}\text{ }}$ orbitals.
+The Fermi surface states mainly consist of Ni--$3d_{_{x^{2}-y^{2}}}$ and Ni--$ 3d_{3z^{2}-r^{2}\text{ }}$orbital character.
+There is a small La based pocket around the $\Gamma $ point whose exact position depends on whether one uses theoretical (as in some previous works\cite{Bilayer1}) or experimental atomic positions utilized here.
+Such sensitivity was investigated in details in Ref. \cite{Werner-2023}, but, in any case it should be irrelevant for the superconducting behavior of La$_{3}$Ni$_{2}$O$ _{7}$.

+Most of the poles are seen as sharp resonances (plotted in black) in the function $\text{Im}G(\mathbf{k},\omega )$ that closely follows the LDA energy dispersions (plotted in red).
+However, the difference is seen in the behavior of the Ni 3d$_{_{x^{2}-y^{2}}}$ and Ni-3d$_{3z^{2}-r^{2}\text{ }}$ states in the vicinity of the Fermi surface that acquire a strong damping at energies away from the Fermi level.
+As the primary effect of the self--energy is the renormalization of the electronic bandwidth, we found the electronic mass enhancement to be around 3.4 for Ni 3d$_{_{x^{2}-y^{2}}}$ and and 4.7 for Ni 3d$_{3z^{2}-r^{2}\text{ }}$ orbitals using the setup with $U=3eV$ and $J=0.5eV$, but it also needs to be noticed that the mass enhancement depends strongly on $U$ as we discuss later in this work.